 Co-designing an online tool for young people

-The timescale on the project was challenging but using a sprint release process enabled us to get extremely insightful feedback from the participants.
+The timescale on the project was challenging but a sprint process enabled us to get extremely insightful feedback from the participants.
 It took us a while to get the approach right!
 We needed to think very differently from how we would present digital content in an app, on-site in a museum, or indeed, via a traditional museum website.

-Around half way through the design, the focus group settled on ‘Ways of Being’ as a title for the new tool.
+Around half way through the design, the focus group settled on “Ways of Being” as a title for the new tool.
 It aimed to sum up the diversity of lifestyles and life-stories within.
 But finding the right mix of lives was not always easy.
 Resonance-testing was a slow but important process as some of our assumptions around the democracy of objects to all wield the same narrative power were proven wrong.
-For example, building on initial feedback that we needed to include artworks and stories reflecting diversity and difficult themes still relevant today, some stories from antiquity were proposed such as Elagabalus (c.AD 204-222), a teenage transgender Roman emperor with a blackened reputation, and Gilgamesh, the ancient Mesopotamian epic with timeless themes such as rejection, friendship and peer pressure.
+For example, building on initial feedback that we needed to include artworks and stories reflecting diversity and difficult themes still relevant today, some stories from antiquity were proposed such as Elagabalus (c.AD 204-222), a teenage transgender Roman emperor with a blackened reputation, and Gilgamesh, the ancient Mesopotamian epic with timeless themes such as rejection, friendship, and peer pressure.
 Curatorial gold, you might think.
 But they just didn’t work.
 Partly participants found it hard to find to see the links to their own lives, sometimes the themes were too dark or outlandish (such as slavery and the supernatural), and sometimes the historical or archaeological record just didn’t offer enough personalised detail:

 “It would be good to have a specific person to relate to than a culture which is more abstract.
 With a person, you can leave your own skin and imagine being someone else.
 This can be good for reducing stress.”

 Some stories featured difficult and even triggering themes such as obsessive relationships, drug overdoses, disordered eating, professional failure, and racial discrimination.
 We were advised not to whitewash these out completely but at the same time to think about what could be left unsaid if it only damaged the positivity of the story.
 For example, the story of Gwen John, an artist largely unappreciated until after her death, foregrounded her independent way of life and deep emotions.
-That she died as a recluse in poor health didn’t undermine this message but it did not seem to add value so was excluded.
+That she died as a recluse in poor health didn’t undermine this message but it did not add value so was excluded.

 Look, feel and navigation